 After the free version of the audio has been uploaded, you can listen to the audio for paid subscribers or the audio for free listeners.
 Paid subscribers will only be presented with the original audio that you first uploaded to the post.

-Once you're ready to make your post live, select Publish and ensure on your Publish page that the audience for the post is set to "Paid subscribers only".
+Once you're ready to make your post live, select "Continue" and ensure on your Publish page that the audience for the post is set to "Paid subscribers only".

-If you've selected to send the post via email and the Substack app inbox, check the box next to "Send a preview to free subscribers".
+If you've selected to send the post via email and the Substack app inbox, check the box next to "Free subscribers".

 How does my podcast episode look like to listeners?